Stephanie Izard: Top Chef

 Around the time of Scylla's closing, Izard signed on to the Chicago-based fourth season of Bravo's Top Chef, which she ultimately won, becoming the show's first female winner and claiming a $100,000 prize.
 Throughout the season, Izard won two "Quickfire" challenges and five elimination challenges and was on the top eleven out of fourteen episodes.
 In the Puerto Rico-based finale, she chose Eric Ripert to assist with her prep work in preparing a four-course tasting menu for judging, which prevailed over the menus offered by fellow contestants Richard Blais and Lisa Fernandes.

 On the Top Chef Season 4 Reunion Special, Izard won the "Fan Favorite," receiving a $10,000 prize in addition to her Top Chef title and prizes.
 Until Kelsey Barnard Clark of season 16 and Melissa King of season 17, she was the only Top Chef winner also to win Fan Favorite.

 Other appearances

 In April 2012, Stephanie Izard was featured in an episode of Hulu's A Day in the Life TV series.
 The episode followed Izard for an entire day while she worked at her restaurant.
 About halfway through the episode, there is a planning meeting to discuss the development of Izard's new restaurant, Little Goat.

 Izard also appeared on Food Network's Iron Chef America, where she competed against, and ultimately lost to, Iron Chef Michael Symon in a head-to-head bread competition.
 In 2017, in the first season of Iron Chef Gauntlet, she won through the final round and defeated Iron Chefs Bobby Flay, Masaharu Morimoto, and Michael Symon, earning the title Iron Chef in the process.

+In April 2024, Izard was a guest judge in the first season of the Food Network show 24 in 24: Last Chef Standing.
+She returned as a contestant in the second season in April 2025, finishing in third place.

+Chef Izard is occasionally seen on Guy's Grocery Games either as a judge or as a competing chef.